omnibor/bomsh/README.md

 When this option is specified, the script will build the hash tree for your queried binary files, and will copy all the necessary/relevant gitBOM documents to the new copyout_bomdir, while leaving other unnecessary/irrlevant gitBOM docs.
 This way, a truncated set of gitBOM documents are created in the new copyout_bomdir.
+If user does not specify any binary file, then all the gitBOM files (of either sha1 or sha256 via the --hashtype option) will be copied.
 Experiments with Ubuntu kernel build has found that this option can reduce the storage size of gitBOM documents by 5 to 6 times.
 Therefore it is suggested to run this command before saving the gitBOM documents to your reository.

+Another optimization is to remove the separator strings like the “blob “ and “bom “ strings and the first line of “gitoid:blob:sha1”/”gitoid:blob:sha256” from all gitBOM docs, before compressing them to store these gitBOM docs; and re-insert them after uncompressing to recover these gitBOM docs.
+A new option "--remove_sepstrs_in_doc" has been added to the bomsh_search_cve.py script to do the removal, and another new option "--insert_sepstrs_in_doc" has been added to re-insert them.

 Here is an example for Ubuntu kernel build: